DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Experiment Details

 \subsection{Implementation Details}

-The DyBBT framework was implemented within the Convlab-3 dialog system environment (\cite{convlab-3-2023}), leveraging its modular architecture for efficient dialog policy optimization.
+The DyBBT framework was implemented within the Convlab-3 dialog system with Python 3.10 environment (\cite{convlab-3-2023}), leveraging its modular architecture for efficient dialog policy optimization.
 We employed RuleDST for system dialog state tracking and RulePolicy for user policy simulation, eliminating the need for natural language understanding (NLU) and natural language generation (NLG) modules.
 This design choice significantly enhances training efficiency by reducing computational overhead and isolating the impact of language processing components from policy learning performance.
-The dialog environment was configured with a maximum turn limit of 30 for single domain and 40 for multi domain (the same as EIERL) interactions per episode, with the cognitive state space $\mathcal{C}$ computed in real-time during dialog execution using dimensions including dialog progress ($d_t$), user uncertainty ($u_t$), and slot dependency ($\rho_t$) extracted from the belief state representation provided by RuleDST.
+The dialog environment was configured with a maximum turn limit of 30 for single-domain and 40 for multi-domain (the same as EIERL) interactions per episode, with the cognitive state space $\mathcal{C}$ computed in real-time during dialog execution using dimensions including dialog progress ($d_t$), user uncertainty ($u_t$), and slot dependency ($\rho_t$) extracted from the belief state representation provided by RuleDST.

 User goals were dynamically generated using the GoalGenerator module, which produces diverse and realistic TODS objectives across single or multiple domains.
 This approach ensures training data variety and generalization capability, consistent with REINFORCE and PPO training methodologies.
 The goal generation process excluded the police domain due to its low data quality, ensuring higher reliability in evaluation.